naresh-sundarrajan/QKR/README.md

 | kdqm      	| Provides a JSON structured data specifically for Kahn et al. Conceptual Data Quality Framework. 	| >curl https://apex.oracle.com/pls/apex/qmdr/qmdr/kdqm/         	|

-**At any point of time if an user wishes to obtain a CSV file format, prefix the word "csv" on any service name to obtain a downloadable csv output.
-For example: To obtain *dqms* service results as CSV file, use *csvdqms* instead.
+** At any point of time if an user wishes to obtain a CSV file format, prefix the word "csv" on any service name to obtain a downloadable csv output.
+For example: To obtain *dqms* service results as CSV file, use "csvdqms" instead.
 This will direct you to a page where you can download the CSV version of the data. **

 ## Built With